“Watch over your heart with all diligence, for from it flow the springs of life.”

 Social media, which offers the ability to post raw images in the moment, can blindside users and become a catalyst for secondary trauma.
 Scrolling through your feed to find a graphic video can be jarring in the least. let users turn off the platform’s autoplay feature.
 This means you get to choose what videos you watch.

 As a result of these types of interactions, Munday urges his chaplains—and anybody experiencing secondary trauma for that matter—to reach out.
 They need to talk with a trusted person, ask for prayer and study the Bible routinely.

 Have you ever heard the expression “Good grief”?
 Munday asks this question during Sharing Hope in Crisis training, and he points out it’s more than a common saying.
 It’s key to the .
 “There is good grief if we can grieve God’s way, and that’s through His Word, through prayer and the counsel of godly people,” he said.

 Express grief your own way.
 For some, that means visiting a memorial, even if you have no personal attachment to that particular tragedy.
-Munday noted one woman drove from Ohio to Florida just to place a bouquet of flowers on the nightclub memorial.
+Munday noted one woman drove from Ohio to Florida in 2016 just to place a bouquet of flowers at the Pulse nightclub memorial in Orlando.
 She didn’t know any of the victims, but this was how she grieved.
 “Grief is like a fingerprint,” Munday said.
 “We all grieve differently.”

 Munday encourages people not to have expectations of others during times of grief.
 Those who love us most can sometimes deliver the most unintentional, yet piercing blows.
 “Guard your heart against the things people might say,” Munday cautioned.
 “People can love you deeply and still not know what to say or say the right thing.
 And that’s normal.”